richmahn/en_tn/hab/front/intro.md

 #### Why did Yahweh use an evil nation to punish Judah? ####

 Habakkuk wanted to know why God used an evil nation to punish Judah.
 Yahweh responds that he will judge the evil nations also.
-But righteous people will live by faith.
+But righteous people will live by being faithful to Yahweh.

 ## Part 3: Important Translation Issues ##